Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Unknown; it is postulated that microbial antigens bind to the glomerular basement membrane; they activate the alternating complement pathway directly or by binding of circulating IgG antibodies and induce a site-bound, initially neutrophilic, later neutrophilic/monocytic inflammation.
-Furthermore, infection-associated circulating immune complexes may be deposited at the glomerular basement membrane, also inducing focal granulocytic-monocytic inflammation.
-Such a process can be observed analogously in capillaries of the skin (principle of leukocytoclastic vasculitis, - clinical picture of palpable purpura).
+Unknown; it is postulated that microbial antigens bind to the glomerular basement membrane; they activate the alternating complement pathway directly or by binding circulating IgG antibodies and induce a site-specific, initially neutrophilic, later neutrophilic/monocytic inflammation.
+Furthermore, infection-associated circulating immune complexes can be deposited on the glomerular basement membrane, which then also induces a focal, granulocytic/monocytic inflammation.
+Such a process can also be observed analogously in capillaries of the skin (principle of leukocytoclastic vasculitis, clinical picture of palpable purpura).

-Other antigens known to play a role in the pathogenesis of PIGN are the "Nephritis-associated plasmin receptor" (NAPlr) and the "Streptococcal pyrogenic exotoxin B" (SPeB).
-Both antigens are characterized by an affinity to glomerular proteins and are also able to activate the alternative complement pathway (Balasubramanian R et al.2017).
+Other known antigens that play a role in the pathogenesis of PIGN are the "nephritis-associated plasmin receptor" (NAPlr) and the "streptococcal pyrogenic exotoxin B" (SPeB).
+Both antigens, which are characterized by an affinity for glomerular proteins, are also able to activate the alternative complement pathway (Balasubramanian R et al.2017).

 ManifestationThis section has been translated automatically.

-About 5%-10% of patients with streptococcal pharyngitis and about 25% of patients with impetigo develop a PIGN.
+About 5-10 % of patients with streptococcal pharyngitis and about 25 % of patients with impetigo develop PIGN.

-50% of cases of PIG in children and adolescents are completely asymptomatic or clinically undiagnosed.
-The other half of patients become symptomatic after a latency period of 6-21 days (rarely longer up to 6 weeks).
-Typically, the patient feels significantly ill again after a normal postinfectious convalescence period.
-However, fever is rare.
+50% of cases of PIG in children and adolescents are completely asymptomatic or are not clinically diagnosed.
+The other half of patients become symptomatic after a latency phase of 6-21 days (rarely longer, up to 6 weeks).
+Typically, after a normal post-infectious convalescence phase, the patient feels clearly ill again; however, fever is rare.

 Optional symptoms are:

-- Headache, pain in limbs, pain in lumbar region (renal capsular tension).
+- Headache, aching limbs, pain in the lumbar region (renal capsule tension)

-- Macrohaematuria (urine becomes dark brown, smoky or purely bloody; detectable in about 50% of cases).
+- Macrohaematuria (urine becomes dark brown, smoky or purely bloody; detectable in approx. 50 % of cases)

 - Neurological symptoms: epileptic seizures, somnolence (cerebral edema)

 - Complicative: hypertensive crisis with dyspnea and pulmonary edema.
-Renal failure with fluid overload and cardiac failure may occur in 1-2% of patients with severe hypertension (pulmonary syndrome with haematuria and haemoptysis).
+In 1-2 % of patients with severe hypertension, renal failure with fluid overload and heart failure may occur (pulmorenal syndrome with hematuria and hemoptysis).

-- Rarely, a nephrotic syndrome (proteinuria > 3.0-3.5g/24h) may persist after the acute phase has resolved.
+- Rarely, a nephrotic syndrome (proteinuria > 3.0-3.5 g / 24 h) may persist after the acute phase has subsided.

 LaboratoryThis section has been translated automatically.

-Urine status: mostly moderate proteinuria (0.5-2.0 g/24h), dysmorphic erythrocytes, leucocytes, renal tubule cells, possibly erythrocyte, leucocyte granulocyte cylinders and renal tubule cells.
+Urine status: usually moderate proteinuria (0.5-2.0 g / 24 h), dysmorphic erythrocytes, leukocytes, possibly erythrocyte, leukocyte granulocyte cylinders and renal tubule cells.

 Serum creatinine: may initially rise rapidly.